 First, you must also be eating gluten (obviously), and second, you must experience some sort of intestinal permeability (leaky gut).

 Interestingly enough, celiac disease is the only autoimmune disorder in which the trigger (gluten) is known.
 When someone with celiac stops eating gluten, their symptoms resolve (with some exceptions, like those with refractory celiac disease).

 Most people who have one of the celiac genes do not have celiac disease out of the gate.
-Rather, the disease starts like a tiny crack in your pipes.
-The slow drip of water wears down the popes over time until the pipes can’t take anymore and bursts.
+Rather, the disease starts like a tiny crack in a pipe.
+The slow drip of water wears down the pipe over time until the pipe bursts.

-After eating enough gluten, and then experiencing some sort of leaky gut episode (typically caused by a weakened immune system related to a virus, trauma, or taking a round of antibiotics etc.), the celiac genes seemingly “turn on.”
+After eating gluten, and then experiencing some sort of leaky gut episode (typically caused by a weakened immune system related to a virus, trauma, or taking a round of antibiotics etc.), the celiac genes seemingly “turn on” in many celiac patients.